leveris133t/API-docs/deposits/deposits.md

 A `deposit product` is created during the onboarding process (see [user activation service](https://doc.ffc.internal/book/mw-ib/mw-gen-user-activation-ib.html)).
 Its parameters are set depending on the deposit product `type` selected by the user at creation.
 A client can have multiple deposit products.

-An product can also have multiple currency components.
-One of these is designated as the *primary currency*.
+A product can also have multiple currency components where one is designated the *primary currency*.
 The aggregated balance of the account appears in this currency.

-The customer can also change the *primary currency* and *activate/deactivate* currency components.
+The customer can also change the *primary currency* and *activate/deactivate* the various currency components.

 Note that certain operations (changing currency components, creating transactions) can only be made when the deposit product is in `ACTIVE` state.